OPS-E2E-PPE/VBA-Docs/api/Outlook.Folder.AddressBookName.md

 ---
-title: Folder.AddressBookName Property (Outlook)
+title: Folder.AddressBookName property (Outlook)
 keywords: vbaol11.chm2004
 f1_keywords:
 - vbaol11.chm2004
-ms.prod: outlook
 api_name:
 - Outlook.Folder.AddressBookName
 ms.assetid: e80535e9-216f-03a6-36a1-3776b5862e96
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Folder.AddressBookName Property (Outlook)
+# Folder.AddressBookName property (Outlook)

 Returns or sets a **String** that indicates the Address Book name for the **[Folder](Outlook.Folder.md)** object representing a Contacts folder.
 Read/write.

 ## Syntax

 _expression_. `AddressBookName`

-_expression_ A variable that represents a [Folder](./Outlook.Folder.md) object.
+_expression_ A variable that represents a [Folder](Outlook.Folder.md) object.

 ## Remarks

 If you try to set the **AddressBookName** property in a non-Contacts folder, an error will be returned.

 ## Example